gdivanov/NYC-Housing/README.md

 We want to test a few models in our analysis - namely Random Forest, Linear/Lasso/Ridge regression types.
 Note that I include an explanation for Random Forest importance biases in the Scikit-Learn library provided by http://explained.ai/rf-importance/index.html and its packages.

+First we import the modules in Python we want to use.

+We're mostly interested in Pandas for ease of dataframe manipulation, Numpy for matrix analysis and correlation, Matplotlib for visualization, and Scikit-Learn for our supervised modelling.
 ```
 #Importing modules and packages
 import pandas as pd